 Staking enables clients to earn rewards by participating in blockchain consensus.
 With Prime’s Staking APIs, clients can stake supported assets directly from eligible wallets and initiate unstaking when desired.
-While many assets are available for staking through the Prime UI, the Stake and Unstake APIs currently support Ethereum (ETH) only, with additional assets to be supported over time.
+While many assets are available for staking through the Prime UI, the Stake and Unstake APIs currently support Ethereum (ETH) and Solana (SOL) only, with additional assets to be supported over time.
 Reward accrual, stake and unstake activity, and associated balance states can all be monitored through existing API endpoints for all stakable assets on Prime.
+Coinbase Prime supports both partial staking and multiple concurrent staking operations from the same wallet for ETH only.
+In practice, this means you can stake a specific amount (e.g. 64 ETH) without needing to stake the entire wallet balance, and you can initiate multiple stakes without waiting for earlier ones to complete.
+For Solana, partial staking and unstaking are not yet supported.
+This means that the only valid actions on a SOL vault wallet are to fully stake or fully unstake.
+Solana rewards may be either added to the staked or unstaked balance, depending on reward type.

-Staking a Wallet
+Staking from a Wallet

+To stake from a Vault wallet, use Create Stake.
+Instead of requiring a public address, this endpoint operates using Wallet IDs.
+For a refresher on Vault wallets and Wallet IDs, refer to the Wallets page.
 Once the request is successfully submitted, the response will include an activity_id.
 As with other sensitive operations in Prime, this request must be approved in the Prime UI or Mobile App before it is processed.
-Once approved, the ETH selected for staking will begin the bonding process.
+Once approved, the asset selected for staking will begin the bonding process, assuming the underlying protocol has a bonding period.

 stakingService := staking.NewStakingService(client)